Integralist/integralist.co.uk/content/posts/fastly-varnish.md

     <img src="../../images/fastly-request-flow.png">
 </a>

+### Fastly-Debug

+Fastly will display extra information about a request/response flow within its HTTP response headers if the request was issued with a `Fastly-Debug` HTTP request header (set with a value of `1`).

+Some of the extra headers you'll find in the response are:

+- `Fastly-Debug-Digest`
+- `Fastly-Debug-Path`
+- `Fastly-Debug-TTL`
+- `Surrogate-Control`
+- `Surrogate-Key`
+- `X-Cache-Hits`
+- `X-Cache`
+- `X-Served-By`

+> Note: the `Surrogate-*` response headers are typically set by an origin server and are otherwise stripped by Fastly.

 ### 304 Not Modified

 Although not specifically mentioned in the above diagram it's worth noting that Fastly doesn't execute `vcl_fetch` when it receives a `304 Not Modified` from origin, but it will use any `Cache-Control` or `Surrogate-Control` values defined on that response to determine how long the stale object should now be kept in cache.